tamarin-prover/tamarin-prover/src/002_installation.md

 If you have access to a faster desktop or server, but prefer using Tamarin on your laptop, you can do that.
-The cpu/memory intensive reasoning part of the tool will run on the faster machine, while you run just the GUI locally, i.e., the web browser of your choice.
+The cpu/memory intensive reasoning part of the tool will then run on the faster machine, while you just run the GUI locally, i.e., the web browser of your choice.
 To do this, you forward your port 3001 to the port 3001 of your server with the following command, replacing ```SERVERNAME``` appropriately.